g-leech/argmin-gravitas/pages/poems_o_mine.md

 The government is destroyed.
 Land remains.<br>
 The city in spring is deep in the weeds.<br>
 In these times there are tears on the flowers.<br>
-Loathe to part, even birds startle the heart.<br>
+Loath to part, even birds startle the heart.<br>
 Beacon fires burn for three straight months. <br>
 A letter from home, worth ten thousand gold.  <br>
 Scratching at my white hair makes it sparser.<br>